Fairs, Parades, Celebrations, Concerts & MORE!

 Iola, KS 66749

-Farm City Days Festival is October 11th – 12th
+Farm City Days Festival & Carnival

 The Farm City Days celebration is held the second weekend in October focusing on bringing both walks of like, Farmers and City folk, together for a time of fellowship and celebration to remind us that we are all a part of this beautiful community.
 The festivities feature a carnival, a parade circling the square and a variety of activities and displays including a car show, quilt display, artists' roundup, and crafts show.
-Food, commercial booths, artisan demonstrations and musical entertainment are found in abundance.
+Food, commercial booths, artisan demonstrations, and musical entertainment are found in abundance.
 Games and entertainment are available for all ages.
 A summer concert series has also recently been added to the Farm City Days celebration and will take place every July.

 Veterans Day Parade & Memorial